 Since prehistoric times, knives have been used as tools, weapons, and eating utensils.
-Despite human beings using knives for over two million years, a lot of people aren’t too sharp when it comes to knife safety.
+Despite human beings using knives for million of years, a lot of people aren’t too sharp when it comes to knife safety.

 The knife injury rate in the USA is around 1.56 injuries for every 1000 residents every year, with lacerations making up 94% of all injuries.
 Learning the basics of knife safety can help to significantly reduce accidents and incidents.
 The following guide will help you to stay safe during knife use.

 While some knife safety rules may seem obvious, it’s a good idea to know what they are and to make them a standard part of your routine.

 1. Quality matters

 Always use a good quality, well-made knife.
 While cheaper knives may be better for your budget, they will tend to be subject to breakage and even blade snapping, which can easily cause accidents.

 Always keep hands away from the blade of your knife – the knife has a handle for a reason!

 3. Safety in sight

 When washing dishes, never leave a knife in the sink or washing bowl when filled with soapy water.
 Unfortunately, placing hands into soapy water containing a knife is one of the most common causes of injury in the USA.